Occupational Therapy (MSc/PgDip)

 - The emphasis on acquisition of high quality clinical reasoning skills and the development of innovative ideas

 - Flexibility of delivery, permitting graduates to pursue professional careers whilst studying part time, or to take a career break and complete on a full time basis

-- The opportunity for students to work with Allied Health Professionals across a variety of disciplines and/or specialist in their own field
+- The opportunity for students to work with Allied Health Professionals across a variety of disciplines

-The programme is structured on a modular format which includes a generic 30 credit module in Research Methods for Health and Social Care, and at least two other 30 credit profession-specific or shared modules.
+The programme is structured on a modular format which includes a generic 30 credit module in Research Methods and Health Improvement for Health and Social Care, and at least two other 30 credit profession-specific or shared modules.
 Students may then choose one additional optional module in order to make up the 120 credits required for a Post Graduate Diploma.
 Subsequent successful completion of the 60 credit dissertation module will then lead to eligibility for the award of Master of Science degree.

 Full-time students undertake all modules during one academic year, while part-time students undertake modules over two years, in order to achieve the Postgraduate Diploma.
 Each module is assessed individually by assessment procedures, all of which will consist of prepared work rather than unseen examination papers.